-Pilot Clinical Study Update
+Pilot Study Update

-Our investigational degradable polymer Neuro-Spinal Scaffold is currently being studied in an early feasibility, five subject pilot study under our approved Investigational Device Exemption application (IDE) and such study will be conducted in as many as six sites across the United States.
-The pilot study has been approved by the U.S. Food and Drug Administration (FDA) and is intended to capture preliminary safety and effectiveness data of the Neuro-Spinal Scaffold in five subjects with acute thoracic spinal cord injury.
+Our investigational degradable polymer Neuro-Spinal Scaffold is currently being studied in an early feasibility, five subject pilot study under our approved Investigational Device Exemption application (IDE) for the treatment of complete traumatic acute spinal cord injury.
+The U.S. Food and Drug Administration (FDA) approved the study which is intended to capture safety and feasibility of the Neuro-Spinal Scaffold for the treatment of complete functional spinal cord injury, as well as to gather preliminary evidence of the clinical effectiveness of the Scaffold.

-In April 2014, our first approved clinical site, The University of Arizona Medical Center in Tucson, Arizona, opened for enrollment of patients with acute spinal cord injury (SCI).
-Our second clinical site opened for enrollment at the Carolinas Medical Center in Charlotte, North Carolina in May 2014, and our third clinical site opened for enrollment at the Barrow Neurological Institute (BNI) in Phoenix, Arizona in June 2014.
+The pilot study was initially approved for up to six clinical sites across the United States, and as of October 2014, the number of allowable clinical sites was expanded to up to 20.
+The FDA also approved various changes to the protocol for the study related to the broadening of the study's eligibility criteria.
+In April 2014, our first approved clinical site, The University of Arizona Medical Center in Tucson, Arizona, opened for enrollment of patients who meet the study criteria.
+Our second clinical site opened for enrollment at the Carolinas Medical Center in Charlotte, North Carolina in May 2014, and our third clinical site opened for enrollment at the Barrow Neurological Institute in Phoenix, Arizona in June 2014.
+In October 2014, we announced the opening of our fourth clinical site at the Barnes-Jewish Hospital at Washington University in St. Louis, Missouri.

-Under the conditions of the FDA's approval of an IDE, our pilot clinical study is a staggered study such that each patient that meets the study criteria will be followed for three months prior to enrolling the next patient in the clinical study.
-In addition, following implantation of our scaffold product, we will monitor the patient at intervals of 24 hours, 48 hours, 72 hours and one week after initial implantation; at discharge from the hospital, and at one, three, six and 12 months post-implantation.
+In October 2014, we also announced that the first participant was enrolled in the pilot study at the Barrow Neurological Institute.
+Under the conditions of the FDA's approval of our IDE application, our pilot study is staggered such that each patient that meets the study criteria will be followed for three months prior to enrolling the next patient in the clinical study.
+In addition, following implantation of our Scaffold, we will monitor the patient at intervals of 24 hours, 48 hours, 72 hours and one week after initial implantation; at discharge from the hospital; and at one, three, six and 12 months post-implantation of the Scaffold.

-If our pilot clinical studies are successful, we then expect to conduct a pivotal study to obtain FDA approval to commence commercialization under a Humanitarian Device Exemption (HDE).
-However, even if we are able to obtain FDA approval of our scaffold product, because the scaffold product is a new unproven technology, we will have to demonstrate the clinical utility of the product and gain acceptance from physicians and obtain third party reimbursement for our product and there can be no assurance that we will be able to do so.
-For major markets outside the United States, we would be required to seek regulatory approvals in those markets after the clinical trials are conducted in the United States.
+If our pilot clinical study is successful, we then expect to conduct a pivotal study to show safety and probable benefit in order to obtain FDA approval to commence commercialization under a Humanitarian Device Exemption (HDE).
+However, even if we are able to obtain FDA approval of our Scaffold, because the Scaffold is new, unproven technology, we will have to demonstrate the clinical utility of the product and gain acceptance from physicians and obtain third party reimbursement for our product and there can be no assurance that we will be able to do so.
+For major markets outside the United States, we would be required to seek regulatory approvals in those markets after the clinical studies or trials are conducted in the United States.